Nagano · Kamikochi · 2026

 The Kama Tunnel gate opened on April 17, and the first shuttle buses entered the valley.
 The official opening festival (開山祭) takes place on April 27 at Kappa Bridge — a Shinto ceremony with tamagushi offerings, a sake barrel opening, and an alphorn echoing off the Hotaka peaks.

-1. Nagano accommodation tax starts June 1.
 A new ¥200/person/night tax applies to all lodging in Nagano Prefecture costing ¥6,000 or more.
-If you’re staying at any Kamikochi hotel, expect this added to your bill starting in June.
+Expect this added to your bill at any Kamikochi hotel from June onward.

-3. Sawando parking: ¥800/day.
 Up from previous years.
-If you’re driving to the parking area and taking the shuttle, budget accordingly.
+If you’re driving and taking the shuttle, budget accordingly.

 The Nature Trail boardwalk (forest course) between Taisho Pond and Tashiro Pond remains closed due to deteriorating wooden paths.